tschaefer/supervisor/README.md

 ## Dashboard

-Supervisor provides a simple dashboard to view and manage stacks.
+Supervisor provides a simple dashboard to view and monitor stacks.
 The dashboard is accessible at the URL path `/dashboard` of the Supervisor service.
 The access is restricted by basic authentication.
 The credentials are set via the environment variables `SUPERVISOR_DASHBOARD_USERNAME` and